 Secondly, it continues to be important to be alert to the growing threat of cybercrime given our increasing reliance on Cloud-based line of business systems.
 These specific issues identified as part of the assurance processes detailed above have been addressed or are included in action plans for the relevant managers.
+There is an ongoing Member training programme which keeps members up to date with relevant laws relating to the Council's governance, alongside training on other significant topics such as cyber security.

-Cllr Robert Eggleston Leader of Council March 2024

-Kathryn Hall Chief Executive March 2024
+Cllr Robert Eggleston Leader of Council March 2024 Kathryn Hall Chief Executive March 2024